kwamelaryea/kwame-site/content/pages/index.md

       type: Badge
     colors: bg-light-fg-dark
     type: GenericSection
+    elementId: contact
 seo:
-  metaTitle: Home - Demo site
+  metaTitle: Home - imaginEngine AI and Web3 Consultants
-  metaDescription: This demo site is built with Netlify Create.
+  metaDescription: >-
+    Our approach is simple: the limits are no longer defined by what you can build but by how effectively you capture global imagination and cultural trends.
+As your trusted R&D lab, we stay at the forefront of emerging technologies, experimenting with cutting-edge solutions to ensure your brand leads the way.
   socialImage: /images/main-hero.jpg
   type: Seo
 type: PageLayout